Gabrielle L. KurlanderChief Executive Officer

 - Social Media

-In the early 1990’s Ms. Kurlander raised investment capital to found an organizational change company called Performance of a Lifetime (performanceofalifetime.com), which trains dozens of corporate clients worldwide.
+In the 1990s, Ms. Kurlander raised investment capital to help establish a performance-based, organizational change company, Performance of a Lifetime, which trains corporate clients.

 In her spare time, Ms. Kurlander enjoys golf, reading philosophy and doing stone masonry.
 She has a B.A. from SUNY Empire State and resides in Dallas, Texas.
 You can follow her on Twitter: @ASP_CEO.